This is how I work with clients, meet deadlines, and mind my business

 Sometimes my first draft is my last draft.
 I expand on the agreed upon outline and present copy that I believe is ready for production.
-Plus, I include low-fi mockups in Google Docs and instructions for implementation.
-Of course, your suggestions are welcomed.
+Plus, I include low-fi mockups in Balsamiq and instructions for implementation — no walls of text in a Word doc from me.

 5. Handoff & Launch

-Included in the Google Docs containing your copy are instructions and low-fi mockups for the presentation of the copy.
+Included in the mockups containing your copy are instructions for the presentation of the copy.
 Of course, your design and development teams are free to make changes.
 Once they work their magic, your site (my copy) goes live!

 6. Conversion Optimization

-Once your new copy is live and seeing real traffic, the most important data comes in — data from actual visitors interacting with your site.
+Once your new copy is live and seeing real traffic, the most important data comes in — data from actual prospects interacting with your website, landing pages, and emails.
 Without question, this data will uncover opportunities to make small tweaks that deliver disproportionate returns.